githubEdit

 How to penetrate an information system

-How to protect an information system (risk assessment, risk mitigation, governance skills)
+How to protect an information system (risk assessment, risk mitigation, governance)

 Related Paradigms